kuzmin-lab/kuzmin-lab.github.io/_pages/team.md

 Interested applicants should send Dr. Kuzmin their transcript, CV and a brief description of their research interests.

+Dr. Kuzmin also teaches BIOL479/630 course on functional genomics and computational biology as part of the Systems and Information Biology Program.

 Jump to [team](#team) or [alumni](#alumni).